 Sunspots Travel specializes in coach tours to different countries in Europe.
-We have an immediate vacancy for a required by Italia Airways to work at our check-in counter at Heathrow airport.
+We have an immediate vacancy for a

 TRAVEL COURIER to join a successful team accompanying our clients on tours abroad.
 We are looking for an enthusiastic, energetic and well-organized person.

 To apply, ring 0392 617415.